gustavo-depaula/stalin-sort/CONTRIBUTING.md

 # CONTRIBUTING

-We're accepiting help from anyone!
+We're accepting help from anyone!
 This repo is collaborative, so if you want to add a solution in a new language (check Wikipedia [Programming Language List](https://en.wikipedia.org/wiki/List_of_programming_languages)) or just improve some code that you think that can be improved, follow this steps:

 ## 1. Fork it :fork_and_knife: